A good old fashioned family road trip is a rite of passage in one’s lifetime.

 With a lot of patience and a little bit of planning, you will, however, be able to ward off common annoyances.

+Where are you currently planning a family road trip to?
 What are your best road trip tips that I may have missed?Jen

 If you enjoyed this post on the best Tips for Planning A Family Road Trip, click here to check out our Related posts: